Chuck Hopkinson, Professor and Georgia Sea Grant College Program Director

 Biogeochemistry and ecology of watersheds, wetlands, estuaries and continental shelves; ecosystem metabolism: stoichiometry and coupling of carbon, nitrogen, phosphorus and oxygen cycles; microbial ecology; land use change and land-water / land-sea coupling; global ecology; systems ecology – modeling; ecology of coupled human and natural systems

-Primary Organization: Department of Marine Sciences
+Primary Organization: University of Georgia

 Dr. Charles S. Hopkinson